Wrybills are classified as a threatened species due to their low and declining numbers.

 - little or no disturbance.

 Swamp harriers/kāhu and black-backed gulls/karoro are natural predators of braided river birds.
-However, these predators have taken advantage of changes made by humans and their numbers have increased dramatically.
-More predators in an area pose a greater threat to ground-nesting river birds trying to protect their eggs and chicks.
+These avian predators have taken advantage of changes made by humans and their numbers have increased dramatically.

-Parent birds defend eggs and chicks by distracting the predator away from the nest.
+Braided river birds have good camouflage and use distraction to cope with avian predators.
 Wrybills, oystercatchers and dotterels often pretend to have a broken wing to lead predators away.
+Terns, gulls and oystercatchers may dive-bomb and call loudly.

-New Zealand’s ground-nesting birds have evolved without mammalian predators that move quickly and have a keen sense of smell to target prey.
-The defences our native birds have developed against avian predators are little use against introduced predators such as cats, stoats, ferrets, rats and hedgehogs.
+However these defences against avian predators are little use against introduced predators such as cats, stoats, ferrets, rats and hedgehogs.
+These are the main threats.

 Ensuring the survival of the birds' natural open habitat is important in combating predation.